Restore credentials

 4. Start the Jenkins service.

-5. Create a new client controller in operations center and push the modified configuration in $JENKINS_HOME/config.xml to it.
+5. Create a new client controller in the operations center and push the modified configuration in $JENKINS_HOME/config.xml to it.

 Managing credentials when moving jobs between controllers